cmspro11/edge-examples/Readme.md

 ### (Re-)Install all the libraries

+If you have changed some code in the plugins or libraries (they reside in the bower components folder) you can use the bower command.

 ```
 bower install
 ```

 ### Start a webserver

-There is a little webserver that serves files and gives you useful output in the terminal
+There is a little webserver that serves files and gives you useful output in the terminal.

 ```
 grunt web_server